 It is important to check the history of flooding in the area.
-Wherever possible
+Wherever possible o Find out how often flooding has happened, over at least the past 20 years.

-- Map the extent of land covered by past flood waters - Get an indication of the depth of past flood waters - Find out about the severity of past floods; how much damage they have caused, how fast They flowed and how much debris they left behind and - Find out how often flooding has happened, over at least the past 20 years.
+- o Map the extent of land covered by past flood waters - o Get an indication of the depth of past flood waters - o Find out about the severity of past floods; how much damage they have caused, how fast

+They flowed and how much debris they left behind and